edgedb/edgedb/docs/guides/migrations/guide.rst

       }
     }

-The CLI will simply ask us if we created a property called ``friend_names``.
+Upon using ``edgedb migration create``, the CLI will simply ask us if we created a property called ``friend_names``.
 We haven't applied the migration yet, so we might as well put the data inside the same migration.
-A simple update will do the job!
+A simple ``update`` will do the job!
+As we learned previously, ``edgedb migration edit`` is the easiest way to add data to a migration.
+Or you can manually add the ``update``, try to apply the migration, and change the migration hash to the output suggested by the CLI.

 .. code-block::